mechatroner/sublime_rainbow_csv/README.md

 Default: _true_

 Enable content-based separator autodetection.
-Setting this option to _false_ will affect only files that haven't been seen before by Rainbow CSV.
 Files with ".csv" and ".tsv" extensions are always highlighted no matter what is the value of this option.

 #### "rainbow_csv_max_file_size_bytes"